Bill Liao: Climate activism

+Involvement in oil and minerals

 In 2016 WeForest.org published a statement that confirmed Bill Liao sat on the board of a US based oil exploration company Starboard Resources (latterly known as Brushy Resources, Inc, then acquired by Lillis Energy, Inc. (OTC: LLEXQ)).
 An oil exploration and development company operating in the Permian Basin of West Texas and South Eastern New Mexico.
 Lillis Energy were acquired by Ameredev.